simplajs/simpla/CONTRIBUTING.md

 Simpla is a large open source project made up of dozens of repositories.
 The core library provides low-level tools for both developers and Simpla elements to save content, manage state, coordinate changes, authenticate users, and react to content updates.

-The majority of Simpla's user-facing functionality comes from its [elements](https://www.simplajs.org/elements).
-All Simpla's elements are open-source and uphold the same contributing and code of conduct guidelines as this library.
-Their repositories can be found in the [SimplaElements](https://www.github.com/SimplaElements) organisation.
+The majority of Simpla's user-facing functionality comes from its content components.
+All Simpla's components are open-source and uphold the same contributing and code of conduct guidelines as this library.

 ## Issues